SarthakMakhija/1brc/README.md

 sys	0m0.037s
 ```

+This branch `profiling_1` focuses on improving CPU bound operations.

 ### Changes: Round1

 1. 08ec5886e9a632fbc22dab0c32808fe2de05e618: Changed the map value to be a pointer to StationTemperatureStatistics to save the cost of Put operation.